Ahad-Hasan-Tanim10/Bayes_opt-SWMM/README.md

 # Bayes_Opt-SWMM
-These codes are developed to optimize SWMM model parameters.
+These codes are developed to optimize SWMM model parameters for real time operation and urban flood prediction.
 Please follow the 'requirements.txt' to install the package.

 1) A project overview can be found in this pdf